agathman/BreadofLifeApp/README.md

 in order to launch the backend.
 Make sure you are in the myapp directory.

-We have included a file called ProjectPostman.postman_collection.json in the myapp directory this can be used to test endpoints that we have created.
+We have included a file called ProjectPostman.postman_collection.json in the project-cis_4339_project_36 directory this can be used to test endpoints that we have created.
 To find out more information or go through the process manually you can continue to follow the rest of the readme.